Modular proximal optimization for multidimensional total-variation regularization: Experiments and Applications

-\begin{itemize} \item Following the pattern observed in the image denoising experiments, Yang's method is best suited for finding very accurate solutions. \item The method by Goldfarb and Yin again provides suboptimal solutions, due to the discrete approximation it uses. \item Parallel Proximal Dykstra is the fastest to achieve a mid-quality solution. \item Intermediate solutions prior to convergence of the PPD run result in better ISNR values for the {\it coastguard} and {\it bicycle} datasets.
+Similarly to our previous image denoising experiments, we ran the algorithms under comparison for each video sequence and measured its ISNR and relative distance to the optimal objective value of the current solution at each iteration through their execution.
+Again the exception is the Goldfarb-Yin method, which is non--iterative and so we only report the time required for its termination.
+The optimal objective value was estimated by running all methods for a very large number of iterations and taking the minimum value of them all.
+This produced the plots shown in Figures \ref{fig:3DTV-obj}--\ref{fig:3DTV-ISNR}.
+From them the following observations are of relevance: \begin{itemize} \item Following the pattern observed in the image denoising experiments, ADMM (Yang's method) is best suited for finding very accurate solutions. \item The method by Goldfarb and Yin again provides suboptimal solutions, due to the discrete approximation it uses. \item Parallel Proximal Dykstra is the fastest to achieve a mid-quality solution. \item Intermediate solutions prior to convergence of the PPD run result in better ISNR values for the {\it coastguard} and {\it bicycle} datasets.
 This hints that the denoising model used in this experiment may not be optimal for these kind of signals; indeed, more advanced denoising models abound in the signal processing literature.
 Hence we do not claim novel results in terms of ISNR quality, but just in solving this classic denoising model more efficiently. \end{itemize}

-The ISNR plots in Figure \ref{fig:3DTV-ISNR} also show how both Parallel Proximal Dykstra and Goldfarb-Yin converge to equivalent solutions in practice.
-Therefore, for the purpose of video denoising PPD seems to be the best choice, unless for some reason a high degree of accuracy is required, for which the method of Goldfarb and Yin should be preferred.
+The ISNR plots in Figure \ref{fig:3DTV-ISNR} also show how both Parallel Proximal Dykstra and ADMM (Yang's method) converge to equivalent solutions in practice.
+Therefore, for the purpose of video denoising PPD seems to be the best choice, unless for some reason a high degree of accuracy is required, for which ADMM should be preferred.